-For people with lower-limb prosthetics, winter can magnify balance issues and demands additional attention towards amputee fall prevention.
+For people with lower-limb prosthetics, winter can magnify balance issues and require additional attention towards amputee fall prevention.
 Falling or tripping is always a hazard for amputees; in the colder months, this increases dramatically.
 However, it’s not all doom and gloom.
+As an amputee, there are specific measures you can put in place to increase your safety and confidence.

 Why Are Amputees More at Risk of Injury in Winter?